Period Workshop for Schoolgirls

 Lynda Ejilimalu

-Ejilimalu is an educator/mentor at PadHer in Nigeria.
-She loves to teach and impart knowledge in any way she can.
+Ejilimalu is an educator and mentor at PadHer in Nigeria.
+She loves to teach and share knowledge in any way she can.
 She wants to see the girl child succeed without periods getting in their way.

 Marion Sharrlyne Owino

-Owino is an educator/mentor at PadHer.
+Owino is an educator and mentor at PadHer.
 She helps educate young schoolgirls during our many period workshops in Kenya.
-With a passion to teach and impact on young schoolgirls, Owino is changing the narrative and stigma surrounding periods in Africa.
+With a passion for teaching and making a positive impact on young schoolgirls, Owino is changing the narrative and stigma surrounding periods in Africa.

 LIST OF SCHOOLS VISITED